Required Hours of Study

 COM 700 Introduction to Doctoral Studies in Communication

 Provides an overview of the historical roots, methodological grounding and present state of and trends in the communication field with particular attention to its specialized vocabulary, important writers and works, and significant scholarly journals.
+Computer literary sessions for distance learning, library resources for distance learning and graduate-level writing style form are included.
+Offered on campus only in the summer.

 COM 701 Communication Research: Historical and Critical Methodologies